peiwasthama/peiwasthama/README.md

 # 👋 Hi there, I'm Peiwast

 I'm a cybersecurity-focused developer with a passion for building useful tools and secure digital solutions.
-I hold a Bachelor's degree in **Cyber and Information Security** from Kristiania University College, and I'm currently diving deep into **DevOps, cloud computing (Azure), and fullstack development**.
+I hold a Bachelor's degree in **Information Technology with a specialization in Cyber Security** from Kristiania University College, and I'm currently diving deep into **DevOps, cloud computing (Azure), and fullstack development**.

 ---